Ten (Girls Aloud album)

-Ten is the second greatest hits and final album released by English-Irish girl group Girls Aloud, released in commemoration of the group's tenth anniversary.
+Ten is the second greatest hits album released by English-Irish girl group Girls Aloud, released in commemoration of the group's tenth anniversary.
 It was released in the United Kingdom on 26 November 2012 through Polydor Records.
 The album consists of fourteen of Girls Aloud's singles, including the number-one singles "Sound of the Underground", "I'll Stand by You" and "The Promise", and four new tracks.

 The album was praised by contemporary music critics, who noted songwriting and production team Xenomania's creativity and Girls Aloud's strong collection of hit singles.
 The album was promoted with Girls Aloud's final singles, "Something New" and "Beautiful 'Cause You Love Me", as well as Ten: The Hits Tour (2013).

 Background

 Ten was the first album released by the group since their fifth and final studio album, Out of Control (2008).
 After signing a three-album deal with Fascination Records in February 2009, the group announced in July of that year that they would be taking a year-long hiatus to pursue solo projects, and returning in 2010 with a new studio album, which did not eventuate.
 In August 2012, Cheryl Cole confirmed Girls Aloud's reunion would occur in November of that year.
 A few days later, on 31 August, Cole confirmed to BBC Radio 1 and Capital FM that the girls' new single would be released in November, teasing the lyrics "I just wanna dance".
 Prior to the album's announcement, a countdown appeared a week beforehand on the group's website, fuelling speculation started by Cole in August.
 The album was officially announced on 19 October 2012, with all five members appearing at a press conference announcing the accompanying lead single to the public.